Semi-Supervised Learning for Sparsely-Labeled Sequential Data: Application to Healthcare Video Processing: Introduction

 \section{Introduction}

 Labeled image and video datasets are crucial for training and evaluating machine learning models.
 As a result, computer vision researchers have compiled a number of labeled benchmark datasets, such as MNIST \cite{lecun-mnisthandwrittendigit-2010}, ImageNet \cite{deng2009}, MSCOCO \cite{lin2014}, Kinetics \cite{kay2017}, CIFAR \cite{krizhevsky2009}, and Cityscapes \cite{cordts2016}.
 However, many application areas still remain poorly covered, such as medical imaging data, despite recent initiatives such as the UK Biobank \cite{sudlow2015}.
 Although medical institutions often possess large amounts of data, most of it remains unlabeled and underutilized.
+For example, for research purposes, some hospitals record hours of videos of patients in intensive care, but those videos remain only poorly labeled in the clinical routine, with at best, the sparse event labels.

 Weakly-supervised learning aims to leverage datasets with either incomplete or incorrect labels.
 Zhou et al. \cite{zhou2018} identified two subtypes of weak supervision schemes: incomplete and inaccurate supervision.
 Incomplete supervision applies when only a portion of the training samples are labeled.
 For example, semi-supervised learning methods are designed to leverage unlabeled samples next to labeled samples.
 Inaccurate supervision applies when the given labels are not necessarily correct (e.g., crowd-sourcing~\cite{maier2014,cheplygina2016}).
 The works of Hao et al. \cite{hao2020} on mammograms and Karimi et al. \cite{karimi2020} on brain MRIs are also examples of inaccurate supervision with deep learning for medical data.